emesik/pymonerowallet/README.md

         Type "help", "copyright", "credits" or "license" for more information.
         >>> from monerowallet import MoneroWallet
         >>> mw = MoneroWallet()

+The complete documentation about using PyMoneroWallet is available in docs/ or [online](https://pymonerowallet.readthedocs.org/en/latest).

 ### Authors